 Qualifying criteria for Emotional Support Animals

 If you suffer from a mental health disorder or an emotional disability, you may qualify for an ESA, according to law.
 Qualifying human disorders include learning disabilities, motor skill disorders, bipolar disorders.
 They also include some gender identity and substance-related disorders.
 However, you must be medically diagnosed with the condition and certified as emotionally disabled.
-The certification must be conducted by a medical professional such as a psychologist, a therapist, a psychiatrist or other licensed and/or certified mental health professional.
+Any certification, such as a service dog certification, must be conducted by a medical professional such as a psychologist, a therapist, a psychiatrist or other licensed and/or certified mental health professional.

 What You Need to Know Before Getting an ESA